 2. What has the general reaction to your pothole gardens been?

-In a big city like London,
+In a big city like London, people are always

 Earlier this month, we spoke with Lisa Fearn from The Pumpkin Patch to talk about the importance of getting children into gardening and the valuable skills they can learn from doing so.
 Lisa spoke to us about the classes The Pumpkin Patch run, favourite recipes for homegrown food, and seasonal cooking.